ERobsham/1brc-objc/README.md

 #  One Billion Row Challenge - Objc

-Have been seeing/hearing a decent amout of buzz around this challenge.
-Rather than installing a whole JVM & IDE just to take a pass at it, I figured id give it a go in another (in?)famously object orientented language.
+Have been seeing/hearing a decent amount of buzz around this challenge.
+Rather than installing a whole JVM & IDE just to take a pass at it, I figured id give it a go in another (in?)famously object orientated language.

 Its a language I end up spending a lot of time interacting with at work maintaining a large legacy codebase of objc.
 Based on my experience thus far I expect it will be a good challenge to get any kind of decent performance out of essentially the `javascript` of compiled languages.
 But I figured it'd probably be fun to try anyways..!